Sign Up For Our Free Grammar E-Newsletter

 “I will ensure the money is raised” versus “I will help ensure the money is raised”

-When I hear the phrase “to help ensure,” I take it to mean “to help make sure” or “promote the certainty” of something.
+• When we hear the phrase “to help ensure,” we take it to mean “to help make sure” or “promote the certainty” of something.

 I see you’re of the “let’s remove all subtlety and make everything easy” ilk.
 This mind-set only serves to increase the difficulty of expressing nuanced thoughts and instead favors ideas that are strictly balck or white.

-One could also argue that the interchangeable use of the words insure and ensure is what removes subtlety.
-I can, however, understand what you are saying if referencing only Webster’s New Collegiate Dictionary where the word insure carries the meaning “to make certain by taking necessary measures and precautions.”
+• One could also argue that the interchangeable use of the words insure and ensure is what removes subtlety.
+We can, however, understand what you are saying if referencing only Webster’s New Collegiate Dictionary where the word insure carries the meaning “to make certain by taking necessary measures and precautions.”
 (Webster’s also lists ensure as a synonym.)
-Other dictionaries I checked do not appear to make this distinction.
+Other dictionaries we checked do not appear to make this distinction.

 • Mike says: